 Great work making it this far :).
 You definitely deserve a break at this point; give yourself a huge pat on the back!

-As of 2021, I’ve made some updates and improvements to the second half of my Camping merit badge guide.
+Recently, I’ve made some updates and improvements to the second half of my Camping merit badge guide.
 This new version has a lot more resources and helpful explanations so that you can understand the concepts even better!

 Once you’re ready to continue on to part 2 of the Camping merit badge (Requirements 5-10) click here.